Soldiers Grove, Wisconsin

-Soldiers Grove is a village situated along the Kickapoo River in Crawford County, Wisconsin, in the United States.
+Soldiers Grove is a village situated along the Kickapoo River in Crawford County, Wisconsin, United States.
 The population was 552 at the 2020 census.
 The town is notable for having relocated its central business district due to flooding on the nearby Kickapoo River during the 1970s, and has become a case study in best practices for managed retreat.

 History

 Soldiers Grove was first settled in 1856 by Joseph H. Brightman, who began a sawmill at the site to process logs rafted down the Kickapoo River.
 The village which sprang up near the sawmill was initially named "Pine Grove" because of the abundance of Eastern White Pine in the vicinity.
 In 1867, the village's name was changed to "Soldiers Grove" to commemorate the troops who had camped in the area during the Black Hawk War.